pulibrary/ExcelAlmaLookup/README.md

 - Multiple result types can be selected for output, in which case they will be placed in consecutive columns in the spreadsheet, starting with the one indicated in the “Leftmost result column” field.
 Use the “Add”, “Remove”, “Move Up” and “Move Down” button to edit or reorder the result types.
 - For some non-Alma sources, there are a limited number of result types available, and it is not possible enter a custom value in this field.
 However, some sources also include a "Holdings" result type in the drop-down, which will retrieve a list of holding institutions for the item in question.

 Note that this tool is designed for running queries on lists of specific titles and identifiers, rather than more general queries that might return a large number of results.
-Thus, to improve performance, a maximum of 25 records will be retreived for each row.
+Thus, to improve performance, a maximum of 25 records will be retrieved for each row.

 **Field Sets**:  Sets of field tags can be saved so that they do not need to be entered manually each time the tool is run.
 After compiling a list of fields under “Result Types”, click the “New…” button to create and name a new set.
 The “Load” button will populate the “Result Types” list with the fields in an existing set.
 “Save” will update the fields in the selected set from the “Result types” list.
 “Delete” will delete the selected set.